CScarletF/jitsi/README.md

 # Jitsi Meet on Kubernetes

-Internal Jitsi Meet deployment for Transmedika on a 2-node k8s cluster.
+Internal Jitsi Meet deployment on a 2-node k8s cluster.

 ## Cluster